feralberca/song-sessionization-stats/data/README.md

 ## Downloads

 You may use the included `dataset-download.sh` script to download.
 Otherwise the data is also available [on this site](http://mtg.upf.edu/static/datasets/last.fm/lastfm-dataset-1K.tar.gz).

+The script was tested on an Ubuntu disto.
+Other distros may have different utilities or command parameters.